 Dosing Notes

-• Cycle 8–12 weeks on, 4 weeks off to prevent GHS receptor desensitization.
+Run 8–12 weeks on, 4 weeks off to keep the GHS receptors responsive.

 Reconstitution Guide

 Reconstitute the lyophilized CJC-1295/Ipamorelin blend with bacteriostatic water.
-The peptides dissolve readily.
-Never shake the vial.
+They dissolve easily.
+Don't shake.

 5/5 mg vial + 2 mL BAC water: Concentration = 2,500 mcg CJC-1295 + 2,500 mcg Ipamorelin per mL